Sibusky/Sibusky/README.md

 </h1>

 ### About me
 My passion is creating web applications that enhance people's lives.
 One of my most exciting projects involved developing an app to aid in memorizing the [Georgian alphabet](https://sibusky.github.io/georgian-alphabet/).
-My technological skillset comprises React, Vue, Astro, and Node.js.
+My skillset comprises such techs as React, Vue, Astro, Node.js, Mongo and others.
 In my free time, I enjoy language studies, bachata dancing, traveling, playing board games, and participating in quizzes.

 ### Contacts
 ☏ RU: +7-900-552-72-29